skumars1234/PropensityScore/README.md

 # Cytora - PropensityScore : Solution Architecture

-This page details about the architecture of Cytora - PropensityScore.
+This page details about the Solution Architecture of Cytora - PropensityScore.